How to Prepare for Amazon Software Development Engineering Interview?

 There is no doubt that this one is a must-have skill to apply for the job of SDE or software engineer role in Amazon or any other big tech company.
-Hiring procedures in these companies are kind of similar but we are going to share some specific detail, tips, preparation strategy and evaluation process of Amazon to crack the interview.
+Hiring procedures in these companies are kind of similar but we are going to share some specific detail, tips, preparation strategy, and evaluation process of Amazon to crack the interview.
 Keep in mind that the difficulty level of these rounds depends on the level of SDE position you are applying and you can prefer any programming language you are comfortable with.

 Important Points to Keep in Mind:

-- Amazon give higher weight and has a standardized script for Leadership Principles throughout the interview.
+- Amazon gives higher weight and has a standardized script for Leadership Principles throughout the interview.
 It has a much stronger focus on customer obsession.
 So go through their leadership principles carefully if you are applying there.

 - Do some background research on the company.
-What’s the company doing right now or what’s the market scenario or technology they are working on currently.
+What’s the company doing right now or what’s the market scenario or technology they are working on currently?
 That shows your interest in the company and this is a good way to judge a person how much a candidate is interested in the company.

-- Interviewers are trained to not react to your answers so don’t expect yes or no answer from them that if you are heading in the right direction or not.
+- Interviewers are trained to not react to your answers so don’t expect yes or no answers from them that if you are heading in the right direction or not.
 This sucks but is a very effective way of assessing a candidate so prepare yourself to see stone-cold faces.

 - Amazon’s interview questions/difficulty levels are less consistent vs. Google or Facebook.

-The interview procedure in Amazon kind of similar to other big tech companies so let’s discuss that…
+The interview procedure in Amazon is kind of similar to other big tech companies so let’s discuss that…

-- Amazon HR’s are pretty flexible with the phone interview so generally, you can postpone the phone interview by a week to prepare yourself.
+- Amazon HR’s pretty flexible with the phone interview so generally, you can postpone the phone interview by a week to prepare yourself.

 - Don’t bother much about Dynamic Programming or Leetcode hard questions for telephonic interviews.

 - Concentrate more on Binary Trees and Binary Search Trees.
-Learn how to traverse the binary tree in a different order, how to apply BFS and DFS to binary trees.
+Learn how to traverse the binary tree in a different order, and how to apply BFS and DFS to binary trees.
 You should know how to construct the tree from a given array.
-These questions will help you to provide you the basic foundation for any binary tree problems.
+These questions will help to provide you with the basic foundation for any binary tree problems.

-- Check Arrays and Stacks related questions on Leetcode and GeeksforGeeks.
-Also, take a glance at the Linked List related questions on Leetcode and GeeksforGeeks.
+- Check Arrays and Stacks-related questions on Leetcode and GeeksforGeeks.
+Also, take a glance at the Linked List-related questions on Leetcode and GeeksforGeeks.

 - Their typical response times are anywhere between 1 day to a week.
 Within a week they should definitely get back with the results.
 In case someone fails to contact you then send an email after a week.
-Also, check the link Amazon Phone Interview for more idea.
+Also, check the link Amazon Phone Interview for more ideas.

 Onsite Interview: Once you get selected in the previous round, you will be invited for a loop that will take one full day, consisting of about four to five separate interviews and each of these interviews takes roughly an hour.
 All these rounds will be technical with BR round (All Technical + One Managerial) at the end.
 The exact number of rounds depends upon how you perform in each round and the level you are applying for.
 Now here comes the role of DSA and CS fundamentals to check your coding and problem-solving skill.
-You need to prepare yourself with all your projects, internship, previous experiences and definitely your coding and problem-solving skill.
+You need to prepare yourself with all your projects, internship, previous experiences, and definitely, your coding and problem-solving skill.

 We are going to categorize this in the below section…

-- Technical Coding Round (Including Projects):
+1. Technical Coding Round (Including Projects):

 - The candidate is tested on whether he/she can solve real-world problems using the knowledge of data structures and algorithms.
 The expectation is to be able to arrive at the most optimized solution to the given problem.
-Your ability to convey your algorithmic knowledge along with code is must.
+Your ability to convey your algorithmic knowledge along with code is a must.

 - Below is the distribution of the types of problems that were generally encountered in an Amazon interview.
 This data is based on the interview experiences from Glassdoor for Amazon.